willembeltman/EntityFrameworkZip/README.md

 - Changed internal types and members to `public` to improve extensibility.
 - Moved external components and helpers into the root namespace for better discoverability.
 - Introduced `ILazy<T>` to replace `Lazy<T>` with a more flexible and context-aware implementation.
+- Added support for saving and loading to a directory instead of a zip for extra speed.

 ### v1.0.7
 - Fixed an issue with recursive read locks when accessing nested relationships.